blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Raise Undead Horde (5th)
 Casting Time: 10 minutes
 Range: 60 feet
-Components: V, S, M(a dagger previously used to kill someone)
 Duration: 24 hours
 You draw a rune on the ground near at least 6 corpses or skeletons.
 When you do so, the rune lights up red and red mist flows out of it.
 A huge swarm of medium undead rises up, and listens to commands you make.